 Preventative maintenance is the key to a reliable, safe and efficient system.
 The following are suggested guidelines for periodic maintenance.
 Burners in severe environments or operational conditions should be checked more frequently.
-Spare burners not in use should be completely drained and stored vertically to prevent rusting.

 NOTE: The periodic, monthly, and yearly lists are an average interval.
 If your environment is dirty, the intervals may be shorter.
 Check with local authorities having jurisdiction regarding their recommended maintenance schedules.